 Technological growth has paved the way for significant innovations in different regions.
-From day to day, the growth of borderless, infinite technology has been relentless as it creates numerous up-to-date systems, resources, and facilities to help people carry out their everyday activities, including those in the education system.
+From day to day, the development of borderless, infinite technology has been relentless as it creates numerous up-to-date systems, resources and facilities to help people execute their everyday activities, including those in the education system.
 As a result, fast-paced technology has a profound influence on almost all processes in the world.

-Such radical development makes a system quick, improving the output quantity and speeding up the workflow.
-The presence informs new methods and approaches to technical knowledge and facts.
+Such radical progress makes a system quick, improving the output quantity and increasing the workflow.
+New methods and approaches to technical knowledge and facts constantly emerge from time to time.
 Technology has become an integral part of society's life and complements the modern world.
-Agriculture is among the areas that have been established in the growth of technology, where the use of technology in the development of the agricultural sector needs the use of modern technology, as well as high-quality seeds and fertilisers; such growth is parallel to the increased cost of paddy planting in Malaysia, and local food security could be ensured (Ab Rahman et al., 2019; Hossain, 2019).

-Islamic scholars are debating several issues regards to the evaluation of the agricultural zakat, including the reason behind the refusal of the cost of plant operation and farmers' self-sustenance cost before zakat imposition (Ibn Qudamah, 1994; al-Nawawi, 2002; Ibn Hazm, n.d.).
-However, the majority of the Islamic scholars, including Ibn Hazm, believe that both costs are not waived, and the zakat imposed on the gross product alone because there has been no clear evidence on this decline (Ibn Hazm, n.d.).
-This view is agreed by Ibn Humam (1970), who debates that the cost decline is only permitted when involving irrigation, based on the hadith by Ibn 'Umar that there is a reduction from 10% to 5% when involving efforts in the crop irrigation method, as below:

-Translation: "On poured by the sky or springs, or container, 10 %, and poured by energy 5 %" (al-Bukhari, Kitab al-Zakat, Bab Al-'Usyr Fi Ma Yuskha Min Ma' as-Sama' Wa Bil Ma' Al-Jari, no Hadith 1483).
+Agriculture is among the areas that have been established in the growth of technology, where the development of the agricultural sector needs modern technology, as well as high-quality seeds and fertilisers; such growth is parallel to the increased cost of paddy planting in Malaysia, and local food security could be ensured (Muhamad Firdaus et al. 2019b; Hossain et al. 2019).
+Islamic scholars have been discussing several issues regarding the evaluation of the agricultural zakat, including the reason behind the refusal of the cost of plant operation and farmers' self-sustenance cost before zakat imposition (Ibn Qudamah 1994; al-Nawawi 2002; Ibn Hazm n.d.).
+However, Ibn Hazm believes that both costs are not waived, and the zakat is imposed on the gross product alone because there has been no clear evidence of this decline (Ibn Hazm n.d.).
+This view was echoed by Ibn Humam (1970), who argued that the cost decline is only permitted when involving irrigation, based on the hadith by Ibn 'Umar that there is a reduction from 10% to 5% when involving efforts in the crop irrigation method, [Translation: "On poured by the sky or springs, or container, 10%, and poured by energy 5%"] (Al-Bukharī 1993, hadith 1483).

-On the other hand, the second group of Islamic scholars, including Ibn 'Abbas, Ibn 'Umar, Ahmad Ibn Hanbal, allows for the decline of both costs of operation and self-sustenance to be particular about the farmers' welfare.
-They agreed that this is acceptable on the ground that the ijtihadiyyah problems arising from the ijtihad of Islamic thinkers according to a hadith are necessary debts in matters of operating cost deduction, which means:
+On the other hand, the second group of Islamic scholars, including Ibn 'Abbas, Ibn 'Umar and Ahmad Ibn Hanbal, allows for the decline of both costs of operation and self-sustenance, to be particular about the farmers' welfare.
+They agreed that this is acceptable on the grounds that the re-extracting to the law (ijtihadiyyah) problems arising from the independent reasoning (ijtihad) of Islamic thinkers according to a hadith are necessary debts in matters of operating cost deduction, which means:

-"Narrated by Abu 'Ubaid in the Book of al-Amwal chapter from Jabir bin Zaid who said upon a man who made a loan for his family and farm, he said: Ibn 'Abbas said debt related to his farm is to be deducted, Ibn 'Umar said: productivity debt and funds for his family is also deducted (self-sufficiency)."
-(Abu Ubaid al-Qasi, 1989)
+Narrated by Abu 'Ubaid in the Book of al-Amwal chapter from Jabir bin Zaid who said upon a man who made a loan for his family and farm, he said: Ibn 'Abbas said debt related to his farm is to be deducted, Ibn 'Umar said: productivity debt and funds for his family is also deducted (self-sufficiency).
+(Al-Qasim 1989)

-As mentioned above, Yahya bin Adam also narrated: Ibn 'Umar said that yields obtained from crops must first pay off debt, and zakat is paid out of the remaining sum.
-Ibn Abbas said that what is owed must first be charged as the commodity's cost, and the remainder must be counted as zakat.
-It is not regarded as zakat unless upon the rich.
-Zakat is to be taken from their rich and returned to their poor (Al-Bukhari 1993, Hadith no 1395).
-As Allah s.w.t dictates in surah at-Taubah verse 60, the beneficiaries who form one of the aims of zakat collection are helping the needy.
+Yahya bin Adam also narrated: Ibn 'Umar said that yields obtained from crops must first pay off debt, and zakat is paid out of the remaining sum.
+Ibn Abbas stated that what is owed must first be charged as the commodity's cost, and the remainder must be counted as zakat.
+It is not regarded as zakat unless it is imposed upon the rich.
+Zakat is to be taken from the rich and returned to the poor (Al-Bukharī 1993, hadith no. 1395).
+As Allah S.W.T. dictates in Surah at-Taubah, verse 60 (translation), "the beneficiaries who form one of the aims of zakat collection are helping the needy."